jsourabh123/covid19-data-analysis/README.md

 transformations:- Get start data and end data of a week from dim_date lookup file.Fetch 2 digit and 3 digit country code from dim_country table.

 we copy the transformed data in Azure SQL Database using ADF copy activity.
-Analyzed the transfromed data to create Power BI dashboard for trends based on countries and testing. following are the screenshot of dashboard:-
+Analyzed the transfromed data to create Power BI dashboard for trends based on countries and testing.
+Following are the screenshot of dashboard:-

 1) Trends of total cases, deaths, Hospital and ICU occupancy for countries in Europe:-